Scottsboro: An American Tragedy: Content

 The film was based on the historic story of the Scottsboro Boys.
 On March 25, 1931, a train from Chattanooga, Tennessee going through northeastern Alabama was carrying homeless people.
 After the train entered Alabama, a fight started between the white men and a group of African-American teenagers.
 Subsequently, the train was stopped by an armed posse in the town of Paint Rock, Alabama, and two white women got out making an accusation that they had been raped by nine black teenagers, the Scottsboro Boys, on the train.
 Despite the fact that no evidence was presented, the case was allowed to go to trial, and the Scottsboro Boys were later quickly convicted and sentenced to death.
 The issue was noted by the International Labor Defense, and the courtroom case received wide attention.
-The verdict by Alabama courts was later overturned twice by Supreme Court.
+The verdict by Alabama courts was later overturned twice by the United States Supreme Court.
 After the third time the case went to trial, the charges against four of the defendants were ended, while long prison sentences remained for the other five.
 In 1943, on the condition that the imprisoned Scottsboro boys promised to behave well, the state of Alabama began to allow the five men to leave prison one by one.
 Their wounded lives after prison are also summarized in the documentary.

 Production and release

-Directors Daniel Anker and Barak Goodman said they were inspired to make the documentary by James Goodman's 1994 publication "Stories of Scottsboro," and understood that their film "would be reopening old wounds."
+Directors Daniel Anker and Barak Goodman said they were inspired to make the documentary by James Goodman's 1994 publication "Stories of Scottsboro", and understood that their film "would be reopening old wounds."
 Before the filmmaking, they researched for five years looking for materials concerning the courtroom pursuit.
 Anker and Goodman found the eyewitnesses of the event, as well as a record of courtroom photographs, trial transcripts, and archival newsreel footage kept in the Soviet Union.
 The research was funded by television network Public Broadcasting Service's series American Experience.
 The title of the film is speculated by the media to have been inspired by the 1969 historian book "Scottsboro: A Tragedy of the American South." by Dan T. Carter.

 Scottsboro: An American Tragedy was narrated by Andre Braugher.
 It used trial transcripts and editorials which are voiced by Frances McDormand, Stanley Tucci, Harris Yulin, Jeffrey DeMunn and Daver Morrison.
 The film was co-produced by American Experience and Social Media Productions and distributed by Cowboy Pictures.